ecoiahq/content-ops-starter/content/pages/digital-services.md

           textAlign: center
     subtitle: ''
     text: >+
-      <div style="text-align: left">At Ecoia, we are dedicated to empowering
+      <div style="text-align: center">We provide a comprehensive suite of
-      mission-driven organisations through a comprehensive suite of digital services designed to amplify your impact and drive sustainable growth in today's competitive digital landscape.
-Our offerings are tailored to meet your unique needs:</div>
+      digital services designed to amplify your impact and drive sustainable growth in today’s competitive digital landscape.
+From full website development to SEO and search engine marketing, we equip you with the tools to effectively communicate your message and maximise your reach.</div>

     actions: []
     colors: bg-dark-fg-light